StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 As before, the `t` at the end of the model number indicates Turing.

+**Note**: Naming is not yet consistent through all notebooks.
+Work in progress!

 ## Status

 SR2TuringPluto.jl is compatible with the 2nd edition of the book.

 StructuralCausalModels.jl and ParetoSmoothedImportanceSampling.jl are included as experimental dependencies in the StatisticalRethinking.jl v3 package.
 Definitely work in progress!

+Max Lapan added a package Dagitty.jl which coversoptions similar as available in StructuralCausalModels.jl.
+There is also a new package, ParetoSmooth.jl which overlaps with ParetoSmoothedImportanceSampling.jl.
+As terminology differs from the terminology used in the Statistical Rethinking book, I have not used this package in the notebooks (yet?).

+**Note: A new version (v5.0.0) is under development.
+This is a breaking version.
+Probably safe to stick with tagged version 4.0.3 until then.**

 Any feedback is appreciated.
 Please open an issue.